Healing doesn't mean erasing the pain...

 Individual and Group Supervision/Consultation

 My passion is helping others unlock their potential to thrive.
 Being able to supervise or offer consultation for others is exponentially rewarding as I not only help professionals themselves but it's transferred down to the people and children they also work with.
-I am a Registered Play Therapy Supervisor through the Association of Play Therapy as well as a Certified Synergetic Play Therapy Supervisor.
+I am a Registered Play Therapy Supervisor through the Association of Play Therapy as well as a Certified Synergetic Play Therapy Supervisor and an EMDR Consultant in Training.
 I supervise interns and new therapists all the way up to supervising and offering consultation for seasoned therapists.
-I often describe my supervision/consultation style as reflective supervision with a foundation of Synergetic Play Therapy.
+I often describe my supervision/consultation style as reflective supervision with a wholistic trauma informed foundation of Synergetic Play Therapy through a lens of the Adaptive Information Processing model of EMDR.
 Supervision and Consultation not only helps guide and give different perspectives on cases, teaches new skills or reinforces using skills, but also increases self-care, resiliency, and regulation for therapists and interns.

 For Service Providers in the Helping Professions: